aramanamu/Fog/README.md

 more efficient to bake that into a single texture and just use the main texture slot.

 This toggle also allows the distortion texture to be rotated.
-Since this is on a separate UV, I have assigned separate speed controls so that the distorion can rotate relative to the main visible image and either can be static.
+Since this is on a separate UV, I have assigned separate speed controls so that the distortion can rotate relative to the main visible image and either can be static.
+For best results, for a semi-realistic-looking fog, there should be a small difference in rotation between the main texture and the distortion texture, especially if using noise as the main texture and distortion texture.

 ## Distortion Features